-During 2015, the Company "contracted to manufacture" certain products for which 3TG are necessary to their functionality or production.
-This Report describes our efforts and due diligence measures to determine the source and chain of custody of 3TG necessary to the products we contracted to manufacture during 2015, including apparel, footwear, home fashion, jewelry and accessories.
+During 2017, the Company "contracted to manufacture" certain products for which 3TG are necessary to their functionality or production.
+This Report describes our diligence efforts to determine the source and chain of custody of 3TG necessary to the products we contracted to manufacture during 2017, including apparel, footwear, home fashion, jewelry and accessories.
 Within these products are components that can be specified but are generally obtained indirectly from other suppliers by our direct suppliers.
 These components may include, but are not limited to, fabrics, zippers, fashion accessories, buttons, snaps and buckles.
 The foregoing is not an exhaustive list of all of the Company's product categories and components and should not be relied upon as such.

-Reasonable Country of Origin Inquiry
+Reasonable Country of Origin Inquiry ("RCOI")